 Learn more about a beneficiary designation versus a last will and testament

 If you live in a state with inheritance tax

 There is no inheritance tax at the federal level, but six states require people to pay taxes when they receive an inheritance from someone who lived in that state.
 If you are a surviving spouse or inherit money or assets under a certain amount then you may be exempt.

 You can find out more, including specific tax rates, in this state-by-state guide to inheritance taxes.

-Another tax that you may hear about is estate tax, which is levied on estates worth over $11.7 million 2021.
+Another tax that you may hear about is estate tax, which is levied on estates worth over $12.92 million in 2023.
 Estate taxes are paid with estate funds (via the executor) before assets are distributed to beneficiaries — so while the estate tax can reduce how much you receive as an inheritance, you won’t be responsible for paying the tax itself as a beneficiary of the estate.

 When it comes to managing inherited wealth, you can follow the usual money advice, by making sure you have an emergency account for unexpected expenses and saving towards certain financial goals.
 A few of the most common ones include paying for college (maybe through an UTMA or UGMA account), saving for retirement, and socking away money for a down payment on a home.
 Owning a home is one foundational way to build your net worth.

 See how you stack up against the average net worth and wealth in America.